AvolitesLtd/TitanManual/website/versioned_docs/version-14.0/patching/patching-new-fixtures-or-dimmers.md

 To go back to normal, press \<Unfold\> then \[Exit Unfold\].

 > The Sub fixtures feature has to be defined in the fixture's personality.
-If sub fixtures does not work on your fixture you may need to obtain the latest fixture personality from Avolites.
+If sub-fixtures does not work on your fixture you may need to obtain the latest fixture personality from Avolites.

 Patching Active Fixtures / Media Servers
 ----------------------------------------